axibase/atsd-api-ruby/README.md

 Gem also provides an `ATSD::Client` class.
 It is a simple API wrapper which uses [Faraday](https://github.com/lostisland/faraday) to handle HTTP-related routines.
 All services are built on top of it.
-Client has 1-to-1 mapping for all REST methods specified on https://axibase.com/atsd/api.

 You can access `Faraday::Connection` object using the `connection` field of the client if necessary.

 ## Development

 After checking out the repository, run `bin/setup` to install dependencies.
-Then run `bin/console` for an interactive prompt that will allow you to experiment.
+Then run `bin/console` for an interactive prompt that will allow you to experiment with the client.

 To install this gem onto your local machine, run `bundle exec rake install`.